vecin2/em_automation/README.md

-# sqltask - an sql generator for EM projects
+# sqltask - an SQL generator for EM projects

 sqktask is command line application that helps users generating templates, in particular, SQL scripts which are commonly used within EM developement.